d4rken-org/octi/README.md

 All your Android devices, closer together than ever.

-Octi allows cross-device information exchange.
+Octi facilitates cross-device information exchange.

 ## Downloads